 The standard trail gates on the east side of Second Road East are set back further than on the west side.
 This allows farmers enough room to use the start of the trail as an access point to fields on either side of the trail.
 Further east, access points from these fields through the trees were visible on both sides of the trail.
 The openings could allow ATV access to the trails.
 The trail surface through this section is grass, compacted earth or stone chip.
 Near Third Road East there is a clear span bridge with wood decking crossing Stoney Creek.
-The bridge looks to be in good condition.
+The bridge looks to be in good condition, but due to seasonal flooding, the trail design on the west side of the bridge should be reviewed.
 The gate at Third Road East is in the typical configuration allowing for bicycle and pedestrian access.